isomerpages/moe-chijkellock/_the-k-experience/Character and Citizenship Education.md

 <p align="justify">We aim to inculcate in our students school values, enabling them to become concerned citizens with the strength of character who will step forward to lead and make a difference. </p>
 <h4>Mission </h4>
 <p align="justify">A Christ-centred learning community where all work together to educate, nurture and develop future-ready, values-centred citizens of tomorrow. </p>
-<h4>Pilosophy</h4>
+<h4>Philosophy</h4>
-We believe that every child has the potential to live a purposeful life as an individual,  a family member, a friend and a citizen of Singapore and the world.
-As a school, we can build the character of our students and develop them in the character and citizenship competencies and dispositions that will enable them to make a positive impact on others by contributing to society. <p></p>
+<p>We believe that every child has the potential to live a purposeful life as an individual,  a family member, a friend and a citizen of Singapore and the world.
+As a school, we can build the character of our students and develop them in the character and citizenship competencies and dispositions that will enable them to make a positive impact on others by contributing to society.</p>
 <h4>Curriculum</h4>
 <p align="justify">As a part of the total curriculum, classroom lessons for CCE focus on the explicit teaching and learning of values and social-emotional competencies, as well as building and strengthening relationships with fellow students and teachers.
 CCE in the classroom comprises CCE(FTGP), CCE(MTL) and Programme for Active Learning (PAL). <br><br>
 <img src="/images/2023/CCE/CCE_1.jpg"><br>